 All students in Year 9 will participate in nationwide assessments during the year.
 The assessment tasks have been developed specifically for Australian schools.

 Numeracy and Literacy (NAPLAN) tests are conducted early in Term 1.
 Parents will receive a report of their child's performance in a supplement to the formal Semester 2 report.
-Students who achieve Band 8 or higher in NAPLAN will prequalify for OLNA.
+Students who achieve Band 8 or higher in NAPLAN will prequalify for OLNA (Online Literacy and Numeracy Assessment) in Year 10.